Children's apparel retailer Gymboree files for bankruptcy

 The company estimated it had $755.5 million in assets and $1.37 billion in debt, according to court records.

-Gymboree said 35 percent of its 1,300 stores are leased from GGP Inc and Simon Property Group Inc.
+Gymboree said 35 percent of its 1,300 stores are leased from GGP Inc (GGP.N) and Simon Property Group Inc (SPG.N).

 Credit rating agency Moody's said last week it expects the ranks of distressed retailers will continue to grow over the next 18 months.
 It said 15 percent of the retailers tracked by the agency are now rated at the lowest end of the credit spectrum.